tetratelabs/qcon-labs/docs/discovery.md

 # Service discovery and load balancing

+This lab explores service discovery and load balancing in Istio.

-In this lab you will spy on the Envoy configuration of the sidecars to confirm that workloads are indeed configured (by Istio) to know about other services and their endpoints.
-Envoy's term for a service is a "cluster".
+You will begin by spying on Istio and the Envoy configuration of the sidecars to confirm that workloads are indeed configured by Istio to know about other services and their endpoints.
 The `istioctl` CLI's two diagnostic commands `proxy-status` and `proxy-config` will be of assistance for this purpose.

 Next, you will scale the `customers` service to two replicas in order to witness and confirm that clients indeed load-balance requests across a target service's endpoints.